Executive Team

 Hide info

-Jonas is an investment director and COO at Industrifonden.
-He has been focused on the commercialization of life science innovation for more than 20 years.
-Between 2001 and 2010, Jonas was the CEO of Cogmed, a start-up in the field of evidence-based cognitive training (clinically validated software, today called digital therapeutics), based in Stockholm and later in the US.
+Jonas is a Senior Investment Director, Life Science Practice Lead and COO at Industrifonden.
+He has been focused on the commercialization of life science innovation for more than 25 years; since 2017 working for Industrifonden, investing in early-stage Nordic life science companies.
+Between 2001 and 2010, Jonas was the CEO of Cogmed, in the field of evidence-based cognitive training (clinically validated software, today called digital therapeutics), based in Stockholm and later in the US.
 Jonas took the company from the research phase at the Karolinska Institute in 2001, to acquisition by Pearson, in 2010.
-Before joining Industrifonden in 2017, Jonas also held various advisor and board member roles, in both early stage and public companies, and across digital health (such as Shim, acquired by Kry/Livi), medtech and biotech (such as Bioinvent).
+Before joining Industrifonden in 2017, Jonas also held various advisor and board roles, in both early stage and public companies, and across digital health (such as Shim, acquired by Kry/Livi), medtech and biotech (such as Bioinvent).
 His background also includes strategy consulting work with The Boston Consulting Group in Stockholm and Paris.
 Jonas holds a M.Sc. from the Stockholm School of Economics.

 RV Invest, Board Member